XCraftCoder/stremio-prowlarr/README.md

 ## TODO

+- [x] Generate torrentID & cache via torrentID
+- [x] Use torrentID & fileID in the download link
 - [ ] Use a better algorithm to search for variants in realdebrid.GetFiles
 - [ ] Support uncached torrents
 - [ ] Cache redirect/download link?